aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/work/courage-to-withstand-the-ridicule-of-the-worldly-a-prayer-by-rabbi-mordecai-kaplan-1945.html.md

 <body>
 Title: Courage to Withstand the Ridicule of the Worldly, a prayer by Rabbi Mordecai Kaplan (1945)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=20721">http://opensiddur.org/?p=20721</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=20721">http://opensiddur.org/?p=20721</a>
 <p />
 <hr />